snctfd/utilbase/Overpass/T Util/Sewer Heaven Smoke.md

 # Sewer Heaven Smoke
 ## Description
 Most important lineup to know on the T-side of Overpass.
 Without this smoke an AWP or even a regular rifle can completely deny your B push, so this smoke is mandatory.
 Combined with an [[Sewer ABC Smoke|ABC Smoke]] it completely isolates the site.
+From the same position you can throw the [[Sewer Barrels Molotov]].

 **Difficulty:** 2/5
 **Importance:** 5/5